 The Lion King has a wonderfully diverse cast but let’s not pretend that it doesn’t mean the world to the African American fans to have such an iconic Disney film dripping in incredible black leads.
 It’s not something we get to see often enough in mainstream media so I am celebrating and reveling in every moment.

-Catch me in the theaters watching The Lion King over and over again; in theaters July 19th!
+And that’s my Lion King 2019 review!
+Catch me in the theaters watching it over and over again; when it comes to theaters on July 19th!